 We've compared the four models in a separate feature, but here we are looking at how the iPhone 12 and iPhone 12 mini compare to the iPhone 11 and 2018's iPhone XR.

-Should you upgrade from the iPhone XR, or if you have an older iPhone, should you buy the iPhone XR or the iPhone 11 given they are being sold alongside each other?
+Should you upgrade from the iPhone XR, or if you have an older iPhone, should you buy the iPhone XR or the iPhone 11 instead of the iPhone 12 or 12 mini given they are being sold alongside each other?

-Note that the iPhone SE is now on the scene, too, so that's worth checking out if you're not that fussed about having the Touch ID Home Button instead of Face ID.
+Note that the iPhone SE is also in Apple's portfolio, so that's worth checking out if you're happy to have the Touch ID Home Button instead of Face ID.

 - iPhone 11: 150.9 x 75.7 x 8.3mm, 194g

 - iPhone XR: 150.9 x 75.7 x 8.3mm, 194g